usnistgov/OSCAL/docs/content/learnmore/roadmap.md

   The following additional stakeholders can benefit from SSPs formatted based on the OSCAL SSP model.

-  - **Security and privacy personnel:** Documenting system implementations, and automatically identifyingand addressing security and privacy implementation gaps before loss or damage occur
+  - **Security and privacy personnel:** Documenting system implementations, and automatically identifying and addressing security and privacy implementation gaps before loss or damage occur
   - **Operations personnel:** Rapidly verifying that systems comply with organizational security requirements
   - **Auditors/assessors:** Performing audits/assessments on demand with minimal effort based on rich OSCAL formatted system implementation information.
   - **Policy personnel:** Identifying systemic problems that necessitate changes to organizational security policies